-But keep in mind that the expected salary question is one you can prepare for.
+But keep in mind that the expected salary range question is one you can prepare for.
 And by doing so, you'll come across as flexible and knowledgeable.
-Follow these five tips the next time you’re asked "What are your salary expectations?"
+Follow these five tips the next time you’re asked "what are your salary expectations?"

 1. Do your research

-Your assessment should also consider where a company is located, how many employees it has, and whether it is privately or publicly owned.
-Consult industry publications, such as the Robert Half salary guide for a benchmark of starting salaries in the market.
+Your expected salary range should reflect that you have considered where the company is located, how many employees it has, and whether it is privately or publicly owned.
+Consult industry publications, such as the Robert Half 2020 salary guide for a benchmark of starting salaries in the market.

 2. Be confident